Marcoun57/Hackintosh-I5-7500-H270-Sequoia-15.2/README.md

 | Audio  | Realtek ALC892 - layout 1  |
 | Wifi / BT  | Fenvi T919  |

+In the futur I will upgrade my CPU to an I7-7700k and RAM to 64GB.

+## IMPORTANT!!

+Please generate a new SMBIOS, I use MacPro 7.1, as I deleted my serials... with https://github.com/corpnewt/GenSMBIOS

 ## Current status: